Uniform worn during Wind Orchestra performances and volunteer work. Hat, navy band polo, black pants, black belt, long black socks, dinkles.

 Baseball style hat that is navy blue with the JPT band logo on it.
 Worn while sitting in the stands at football games.
 PLEASE make sure your student's name is inside the hat, that way it can be reunited with your student if it gets separated.
 Otherwise your student has to purchase another one.

 Rehearsals are long and hot.
-Please make sure you child brings a LARGE container of water, like a mini personal cooler and not just a single bottle of water.
+Please make sure your child brings a LARGE container of water, like a mini personal cooler and not just a single bottle of water.
 It is very important to keep them hydrated and please consider increasing the amount of water consumption starting a week BEFORE band camp, as well as before and after each day of band camp.
-Water may not always be available for distribution for practices s please always have water with the students.
+Water may not always be available for distribution for practices, so please always have water with the students.

 Black tuxedo jacket and pants with a black shirt, bow tie, cummerbund and shoes.